Chemistry only

 electrolytes are phosphoric acid

-or potassium hydroxide solution.
+or a potassium hydroxide solution.
 The

 anodes and cathodes